 The fellow’s responsibilities include lecturing to medical students on the topic of amblyopia and binocular vision approximately four times a year.
 In addition, the fellow participates at grand rounds 3-4 times a year and organizes a pediatric journal club six times a year.
 Every other week the fellow attends lectures on pediatric ophthalmology and strabismus.
 The fellow is also is in charge of a fellow pediatric ophthalmology clinic one-half day a week.

 Salary and benefits will be commensurate with the other fellowships offered through the Bascom Palmer Eye Institute.

 Fellowship positions are filled through Ophthalmology Matching Program and we utilize the Central Application Service.
-Please contact the matching program at Ophthalmology Fellowship Match (www.sfmatch.org), for more information.
+For more information, please visit SF Match.